 Examples of Backend-as-a-Service Vendors

 - Firebase: Google’s longstanding BaaS platform.
-Popular in mobile and web apps with real-time data sync, but more complex workflows often rely on external systems or Cloud Functions.
+Popular for mobile and web backends, real-time data, and increasingly AI-assisted development through Firebase Studio.
+Strong for rapid app delivery, but more complex orchestration still depends on external logic layers or services.

-- Supabase: An open-source BaaS alternative to Firebase, offering instant Postgres APIs, auth, and edge functions.
+- Supabase: An open-source BaaS alternative to Firebase, offering instant Postgres APIs, auth, edge functions, and growing AI-ready tooling.
 Ideal for modern dev teams but limited in orchestration and multi-agent flows.

 These tools can be highly effective within their lane, but teams building orchestrated, multi-service applications should consider layering in middleware or execution-first platforms over time.